katblankart/katblankart.github.io/_pages/workshops.md

 We are pleased to announce that [Olena Doroshenko (Health Economist, World Bank)](https://blogs.worldbank.org/team/olena-doroshenko) will deliver a keynote for the workshop.

-If you wish to participate, please submit your abstract and personal information via the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSdURC3If21jtOpaoil0uLeFatIUOo78SE4wZLCQWGmif7qLZw/viewform?usp=sharing) by Sunday, 15 January, 2023.
+If you wish to participate, please submit your abstract and personal information via the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSdURC3If21jtOpaoil0uLeFatIUOo78SE4wZLCQWGmif7qLZw/viewform?usp=sharing) by **Sunday 22 January 2023, 23:59**.

 We ask participants to submit a motivating statement of not more than 100 words why they aim to participate **or** an abstract of a study in the context of the topic of the workshop.
 A full paper **is not required** to participate in the workshop.